CPAC Calls for Nominations for 2023 Achievement Awards

-July 27, Toronto – CPAC and CPAC Foundation invite members of the community to nominate candidates for their two annual awards, the Professional Achievement Award and Young Achiever’s Award.
+August 2, Toronto – CPAC invites the community of professionals to nominate candidates for its two annual awards, the Professional Achievement Award and Young Achiever Award.

 CPAC Professional Achievement Award (PAA)

-The CPAC PAA was established in 2009 to recognize and celebrate the achievements of immigrant professionals who have achieved outstanding success and prominent status in recognized professions.
-Past recipients include exceptional individuals such as Enhui Yang (scientist), Kelvin Tran (executive) and Chan Hon Goh (artist).
+The PAA was established in 2009 to recognize and celebrate the achievements of immigrant professionals who have achieved outstanding success and prominent status in recognized professions.
+Past recipients include exceptional individuals such as Enhui Yang (scientist), Kelvin Tran (executive) and George Gao (artist).

-- Canadian citizens or permanent residents who are immigrants to Canada; and
+- A Canadian citizen or permanent resident who is an immigrant to Canada; and

-- Have achieved prominent success in their profession or in a professional field outside of their occupation (e.g., a celebrated poet whose occupation is teaching).
+- A recognized leader in their profession or in a professional field outside of their occupation (e.g., a celebrated author whose occupation is engineering).

 Nominations are encouraged from individuals across all professions and all regions of Canada.